sargraph/sargraph.github.io/README.md

 + No additional packages required to be installed in the server

 ## OS Platform supported
-+ Currently the output is tested in the following OS: Linux
++ Currently the output is tested in the following OS: Linux, AIX
 + Planning to include other OS in future

 ## Website Links